 Growing up in a poor family we couldn’t afford nunchuks.
 Very sad I know.
 We definitely couldn’t afford fancy designer nunchuks like these, so my dad made nunchuks from metal pipes and chains we had lying around the house and duct tape.

 Unfortunately, my martial arts skills were way below average.
-In college I took up dancing instead, along with fine arts and design.
+In college I took up dance instead, along with fine arts and design.
 I trained myself to see beauty and potential in all art forms and materials.

 I chose to work with six-pack rings, because they are relatively common and thrown away after one use.
 I wanted take them out of the waste stream and delay it from entering the recycling process, which is actually downcycling.

 I explored a number of different constructions methods before settling on two.
-One method the plastic is strong on a metal ring radially.
+One method the plastic is strung on a metal ring radially.
 In the second method the plastic is woven directly on top of metal rings.
 I chose these methods because they don’t require adhesives or superfluous connectors.
 The structure of the lights are held together by the six-pack rings.
 They allow some designs to compress into a flatter shape for efficient shipping.
 With these two methods I was able create a variety of different forms.

 They are inspired by plants and modern shapes and use from 100-400 six pack rings.
 Relevé Design’s first collection includes three versions of the lotus pendant, (96, 252, 432) the helianthus, pod, and allium.
-They are all currently handwoven in my studio and are available through my website. ”
+They are all currently handwoven in my studio and are available through my website.”